 Attempting to return to everyday life after a burn injury can be difficult, stressful, and emotionally challenging.
-While traditional rehabilitation strategies for burn survivors focus on physical recovery, LIBRE focuses on the impact burn injuries have on social life.
+While traditional rehabilitation strategies for burn survivors focus on physical recovery, Life Impact Burn Recovery Evaluation (LIBRE) Project focuses on the impact burn injuries have on social life.

-LIBRE is a computer-based questionnaire currently under development.
-Once completed, the tool will be used by burn survivors and clinicians to track an individual’s burn recovery, improve rehabilitation efforts and identify areas where additional support is needed.
+LIBRE Profile is a computer-based questionnaire that can help burn survivors and clinicians track burn recovery, improve rehabilitation efforts, and identify areas where additional support is needed.

 The video describes why and how we created the LIBRE Profile, as well as how it will be used once it’s ready to be distributed to the burn community.
 Watch this short video, we hope you enjoy it!